-We use the words sport and activity in our work to describe the wide range of organised, informal, competitive, and just plain fun opportunities disabled people can do to be active.
-However, we recognise that for some disabled people the word sport can be a barrier.
+We use the words sports and activities in our work to describe the wide range of organised, informal, competitive, and just plain fun opportunities disabled people can do to be active.
+However, we recognise that for some disabled people the word sport/sports can be a barrier.